 Freelance interpreters might save you money upfront, but they often lack understanding and insight regarding meaning.
 For instance, they may not wholly understand technical terminology, internal references, abbreviations, or key players of the industry.

 When you enlist the help of a professional interpreter, they will always be prepared to assist you in presenting a persuasive and accurate case.
-A court-certified translator is also able to provide you with the documentation and ethical standards that you require as a legal professional.
+A Court Registered/Certified Translator is also able to provide you with the documentation and ethical standards that you require as a legal professional.
 This may include documentation involving standard service contracts and a non-disclosure agreement.
-Therefore your relationship with the court-certified translator is guaranteed be treated as entirely confidential.
+Therefore your relationship with the Court Registered/Certified Translator is guaranteed be treated as entirely confidential.

 An Interpreter is an Extension of Your Firm

-Here’s the bottom line: if you don’t have your own in-house court-certified translator, then do yourself and your clients a favor by hiring one.
-There is too much at stake when you leave things in the hands of freelance or non-certified translators with your language interpretation needs.
-Since they effectively become an extension of your firm or brand message.
+Here’s the bottom line: if you don’t have your own in-house Court Registered/Certified Translator, then do yourself and your clients a favor by hiring one.
+There is too much at stake when you leave things in the hands of freelance or Non-Court Registered/Non-Certified Translator with your language interpretation needs since they effectively become an extension of your firm or brand message.

-Make sure that you work with a court-certified professional offers the proper industry knowledge and linguistic skills that you can trust.
+Make sure that you work with a Court Registered/Certified Translator professional offering the proper industry knowledge and linguistic skills that you can trust.

 Do You Need Legal Interpreter Services?

 If you need New Orleans legal translators or related services, you can discuss your options with our team during your initial consultation.
 At Stephenson, Chávarri & Dawson, L.L.C., we know what it takes to produce high-quality translation services every time.
 Contact our office today by calling 504-523-6496 or you can send us a message via our online contact form.